FAQ

 You can follow any implementation that is compliant with the indications in the Technical Blueprint which is also following the recommendations of the Data Spaces Support Centre blueprint.

-4. Will DS4SSCC blueprint be implemented with SIMPL framework?
-What is as-is and to-be connection between both?
+5. Will the DS4SSCC blueprint be implemented with the SIMPL framework?
+What is the as-is and to-be connection between both?

 The components of data spaces can be implemented from different implementers, SIMPL is one source of implementations, but others can also be considered.